ibm-cloud-docs/BlockStorage/duplicate-volume.md

 {: ui}

 1. Go to your list of {{site.data.keyword.blockstorageshort}}.
 2. Click a LUN from the list to view the details page.
-(It can either be a replica or non-replica volume.)
+(It can either be a replica or a primary volume.)
 3. Click **Actions**  ![Actions icon](../icons/action-menu-icon.svg "Actions")> **Duplicate Volume**.
 4. Select the snapshot option to be used to create the duplicate.
 You can choose an existing Snapshot or take a new one.
 5. The location entries remain the same as the original volume.